Find Affordable College Courses

 Doctor’s Degrees in Atmospheric Sciences & Meteorology

 There are 40 colleges and univerities across the nation that offer a doctor's degree in meteorology.
-In recent years, the majority of the students getting degrees in this area were male, and 12 were from an underrepresented racial-ethnic group.
-Also, 28.0% of meteorology graduates were international students.
+This degree is more popular with male students, and about 9% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 42.6% of meteorology graduates were international students.

 Education Levels of Meteorology Majors

-During the 2020-2021 academic year, 125 students earned their doctor's degree in meteorology.
+During the most recent year for which data is available, 136 people earned their doctor's degree in meteorology.
 This makes it the 109th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in meteorology at each degree level.